Man in die Donker

 Man in die Donker (Man in the Dark), is a 1962 South African Black and white Neo-noir film directed by Truida Louw Pohl and co-produced by Aletta Gericke, Truida Louw and Renée van der Walt for Trio-Films.

 Background

 This is the first South African film directed by a woman in South African cinema history.
-The film stars Babs Laker and Dawid van der Walt in lead role along with Cor Nortjé, Mathilde Hanekom and Elsa Fouché in supportive roles.
+The film stars Babs Laker and Dawid van der Walt in lead roles along with Cor Nortjé, Mathilde Hanekom and Elsa Fouché in supportive roles.